-There has been considerable discussion lately in the insurance industry on how many workers’ compensation claims an adjuster should handle at one time.
+There is a regular discussion in the insurance industry on how many workers’ compensation claims an adjuster should handle at one time.
 There are various different opinions – all of which seemed to be influenced by the type of stakeholder, whether it is adjusters, insurers, third party administrators (TPA) or employers.
 All the stakeholders talk in the framework of a precise number of claims an adjuster should have.

 How Many Claims Is Not A One-Size Fits All Answer

 Adjusters want a consistent claim volume that they can properly handle without always being in the role of a fireman putting out fires.
-Insurers and third party administrators want to maximize the number of claims each adjuster has to minimize the dollar amount spent to compensate adjusters.
-Employers want every claim to be handled in accordance to the established Best Practices to reduce the employer’s cost incurred from the workers’ compensation claims.
+Insurers and third-party administrators want to maximize the number of claims each adjuster has to minimize the dollar amount spent to compensate adjusters.
+Employers want every claim to be handled in accordance with the established Best Practices to reduce the employer’s cost incurred from the workers’ compensation claims.

 Overloaded Adjusters Make Mistakes & Increase Cost